unsupervised-adult/strongconn/README.md

 # StrongSwan IkeV2 VPN Access Gateway, User Pubkey & Okta Authentication
 This repository provides scripts and instructions to configure and manage a StrongSwan IkeV2 VPN Gateway with Suricata IDS.
 It includes a dynamic Python script to manage and blacklist traffic.
 Syslog-ng is auto-configured to forward logs to a syslog server.
 IPsec client authentication supports both public key (Pubkey) and Okta authentication.

 The server is configured to operate within a NAT environment on a Virtual Machine.
 If you plan to expose the server directly to the internet, update nftables accordingly.
-SSH and Cockpit are enabled on the public chain; you may want to disable Cockpit.
+SSH and Cockpit are enabled on the public chain; you may want to disable Cockpit.<br>
-**Note**: This setup is designed for a single-interface VM to automatically configure a VPN Gateway using UDP ports 4500 and 500, ESP protocol 50, and TCP port 80.
+**Note**: This setup is designed for a single-interface VM to automatically configure a VPN Gateway using UDP ports 4500 and 500, ESP protocol 50, and TCP port 80.<br>

 **Important**: Ensure you have an SSH key installed for SSH access before starting the installation.